Latin American Anti-Racism in a 'Post-Racial' Age

-Our project aims to work with a wide variety of organisations in Brazil, Colombia, Ecuador and Mexico to explore how anti-racism is pursued in state and non-state circles, in legislation and the media, and in a variety of campaigns and projects.
+Our project worked with a wide variety of organisations in Brazil, Colombia, Ecuador and Mexico to explore how anti-racism is pursued in state and non-state circles, in legislation and the media, and in a variety of campaigns and projects.
 We aim to strengthen anti-racist practice in Latin America by feeding back our findings and by helping build networks.
-We have hired four post-doctoral researchers, who will work in each country supported by a local academic co-investigator.
+We hired four post-doctoral researchers, who worked in each country supported by a local academic co-investigator.

-The project is funded by the Economic and Social Research Council of the UK (ref.
+The project was funded by the Economic and Social Research Council of the UK (ref.
 ES/N012747/1).

 The project team